What we think about...

 Denmark has a unique opportunity for an export adventure in offshore wind.

 Between 20 and 30 Danish ports are involved in wind.
-Danish hports have been responsible for shipping more than 80 percent of Europe's existing offshore wind capacity.
+Danish hports have been responsible for shipping more than 80 percent of Europe's Europe's existing offshore wind capacity.
 The EU Commission has previously estimated that the capacity of offshore wind at least 20-fold if the goal of a climate-neutral Europe is to be achieved by 2050.
-Ond Danish knowledge about offshore wind is already in demand around around the world.
+Oanish knowledge about offshore wind is already in demand around around the world.

 There is great potential for future jobs in offshore wind.